 Will making in education have a lasting effect on education, or will it become just another “new new thing” that is overtaken by some newer new thing?
 It certainly has the perceived significance.
 Both academic credentials and cultural trends are working in its favor.
 It has philosophical compatibility with many teachers and parents too.
 They see children starving in a desert of worksheets and tests and know there must be a better way.

 There may be more to worry about in other areas.
 In some cases it has transportability, especially when using simplified models like Design Thinking.
 The problem is that simplified models and canned lesson plans are a double-edged sword.
-As they helps teachers with operational realities, it removes agency from the teacher.
+As they help teachers with operational realities, they remove agency from the teacher.
 Is it inevitable that creating a version of making in education that is widely acceptable will by its nature create unacceptable compromises?

 It may be that countries other than the United States hold the answer.
 American teachers have the least amount of professional preparation time in the world.
 They participate in less professional development, have less time to plan lessons, and spend less time with colleagues.
 The US is a large country with a fractured educational governance and dissemination path for educational information.
 US teachers are underpaid, overworked, and given all these realities, may simply not be in a position to undertake changes.